-C programming language allows to use one loop inside another loop.
-Following section shows few examples to illustrate the concept.
+C programming allows to use one loop inside another loop.
+The following section shows a few examples to illustrate the concept.

 The syntax for a nested for loop statement in C is as follows:

 '''

 for ( init; condition; increment )

 {

 for ( init; condition; increment )

 {

 statement(s);

 }

 statement(s);

 }

 '''